 Clotilda: America’s Last Slave Ship and the Community of Africatown

 The Clotilda was a two-masted wooden ship owned by steamboat captain and shipbuilder Timothy Meaher.
 Meaher wagered another wealthy white man that he could bring a cargo of enslaved Africans aboard a ship into Mobile despite the 1807 Act Prohibiting the Importation of Slaves.
-In the autumn of 1860, Captain William Foster departed for West Africa, and successfully smuggled 110 enslaved Africans from Dahomey into Mobile, with one person perishing during the Middle Passage.
-Africatown was founded by descendants of some of the enslaved people aboard the Clotilda, and was the home to some of the last survivors of the Transatlantic Slave Trade in the United States.
-The slavers burned the ship in Mobile Bay, where it was lost to history in the muddy waters of the bay, until May 22, 2019, when the Alabama Historical Commission and partners announced that the wreck had been located.
+In the autumn of 1860 Captain William Foster departed for West Africa and successfully smuggled 110 enslaved Africans from Dahomey into Mobile, with one person perishing during the Middle Passage.
+Africatown was founded by descendants of some of the enslaved people aboard the Clotilda, and it was the home to some of the last survivors of the transatlantic slave trade in the United States.
+The slavers burned the ship in Mobile Bay, where it was lost to history in the muddy waters of the bay until May 22, 2019, when the Alabama Historical Commission and partners announced that the wreck had been located.

 It was an honor to engage with the residents of Africatown, many of whom are descendants of the captive Africans who were forced onto the Clotilda and into enslavement.
 While we can find artifacts and archival records, the human connection to the history helps us engage with this American story in a compelling way.
 The legacies of slavery are still apparent in the community.
 But the spirit of resistance among the African men, women and children who arrived on the Clotilda lives on in the descendant community.Mary N. Elliott Curator of American Slavery at the NMAAHC and leader of the community engagement activities for SWP